meido-ai/devdb/README.md

 </div>

 DevDB is a Kubernetes-native database platform for developers, testers, and CI systems.
 It allows you to spin up isolated, ephemeral databases in seconds, making it painless to run apps with consistent data.

 - 🚀 **Quick Setup** - Spin up databases in seconds
-- 🛠️ **Team-Friendly** - Each developer gets their own database to work with
+- 🛠️ **Database Independence** - Each developer gets their own database to work with
-- ⚡ **Fast & Efficient** - Optimized for development and testingworkflows
+- ⚡ **CI Integration** - Great for CI workflows as well as local development
 - 🎯 **Kubernetes Native** - Runs on your existing K8s cluster

 ## 🚀 Getting Started